 2. System shutdowns in a controlled manner

-3. Engine determines it want to dehydrate
+3. The engine determines it wants to dehydrate

-4. Atomic or long running transactional scope ends
+4. Atomic or long-running transactional scope ends

 5. At debugging breakpoints